-Fee Payment Dates: Materials Fee (\$75) due by July 1.
-Fundraising Fee due by October 13.
+Materials Fee (\$75) is due by July 1.

 We participate in other fun fundraising events throughout the school year.
 Please check Brightwheel messages regularly for information on upcoming fundraising events that you can choose to participate in.

 United Way- Does your employer participate in the Allegheny County United Way campaign?
 Please designate your donation to go to Mushroom.
 Our number is 885339.
 If your employer has a matching gift program, we will benefit even more.